 Winner: Honda HR-V

 Things get even more interesting if you look at these two vehicles’ prices.
 The most expensive T-Cross is more affordable than the most affordable HR-V. At just P1,198,000, you are getting a lot for your money’s worth in comparison to the Honda.
-The HR-V tops out at P1,515,000, but it's more optimally priced to compete with the T-Cross at its base model, which doesn’t get you all the features and trimmings.
+The HR-V tops out at P1,598,000, and starts at just P1,250,000 which is a decent price bump comparing the base trim to the top trim of the HR-V and T-Cross, respectively.
+Factoring in all the trimmings and features that you get, however, the HR-V seems like a better deal delivering a more modern aesthetic along with more safety features and extra infotainment functionality.

 Winner: Volkswagen T-Cross